dNamiLab/dNami/JOSS/paper.md

 # Current \texttt{dNami} applications

-\texttt{dNami} is currently being used by researchers to study linear and nonlinear wave phenomena in various systems, from engineering to biology and space physics.
-For example, we solve the Navier Stokes equations to study shock waves and compressible turbulence, reacting-diffusion equations to study dissipative solitons in biological networks, the magneto-hydrodynamic equations to study shock-entropy interactions in plasmas, and the shallow-water equations to study geophysical flows (e.g.\ internal gravity waves, tsunamis, two-dimensional compressible turbulence).
+\texttt{dNami} is currently being used by researchers to study linear and nonlinear wave phenomena in various systems, from engineering to biology and geo/astro-physical flows.
+For example, we solve the Navier--Stokes equations to study shock waves and compressible turbulence, reaction-diffusion equations to study dissipative solitons in biological networks, the magneto-hydrodynamic equations to study shock-entropy interactions in plasmas, and the shallow-water equations to study geophysical flows (e.g.\ internal gravity waves, tsunamis, two-dimensional compressible turbulence).

 ![Example computation of a global simulation of the water height variation due to the January 2022 Tonga volcano explosion.](earth_water.png){ width=80% }